 - It prevents you from making any disrespectful or inappropriate remarks concerning your partner’s race.

 - Understanding each other’s identity, background, and what they stand for is a sign of compatibility.

-- Knowing about your partner’s upbringing and brush with racism is important.
+- Knowing about your partner’s upbringing and brushes with racism and microaggressions is important.
 At the end of the day, advocacy and allyship are the love language of interracial couples.

-- The race is a part of a person’s identity; it is not their whole identity.
+- Race is a part of a person’s identity; it is not their whole identity.
 So, it would be better if you separate your partner from their race and see them for the perspectives and thoughts they hold.

-However, having done all the above-mentioned work may still not guarantee success in your interracial relationship as the differences in culture, lifestyle, and ideologies are usually too stark.
+However, having done all the above-mentioned work may still not guarantee success in your interracial relationship as the differences in culture, lifestyle, and ideologies may be too stark.
 Read on to know about how such a relationship might collapse.

 Why Do Interracial Relationships Fail?

 Compared to intraracial relationships, interracial relationships have to deal with many hardships and pressure to last.
-Ranging from racism to societal acceptance, here are a few reasons interracial relationships don’t usually end in happily ever afters:
+Ranging from racism to societal acceptance to multiculturalism, here are a few reasons interracial relationships don’t usually end in happily ever afters: